Circle of Friends

 Select your Friendship

 Many of our Circle of Friends choose to donate via Standing Order monthly or annually.
 This helps Early Opera Company in reduced administration time and cost, and makes regular donation payments easier for you.
+You can do this most easily and securely by contacting your bank directly.
+If you prefer us to set up a Standing Order up for you, please just complete the details on this Early Opera Company STANDING ORDER form and return it to us.

 Take a Bow – our Circle of Friends